 If Atlanta knows one thing, it's shopping!
 The Atlanta area has tons of malls, and everyone knows that malls score high with teenagers.

 Plus, you can feel safe to let them wander on their own a bit while you visit the stores you love (or take a much-needed coffee break).
 There are also a few smaller neighborhoods and boutiques that are good for a unique shopping experience.
-Find out more about all of your options in our Atlanta shopping guide.

 Have a teen who likes to be unique?
 Atlanta's got your back.
 If you're up for a bit of adventure, take a stroll through Little Five Points, one of Atlanta's most eclectic neighborhoods.
 From vintage shops to street musicians to Atlanta's last real record shop, Little Five Points is a can't miss destination for any teenager who'd a bit left of center.
 If your teen is over 18, grab a burger at The Vortex.